Qualm is a small uncompromising showcase for contemporary poetry in English, drawn from

 remain available in full, under Previous.
 All poems are copyrighted to their authors,

-second of at least two groupings of the 'Best Of Qualm' - in which the editor puts
+The Qualms of April and October 2016 were two groupings of the 'Best Of Qualm' - in which the

-together (in no particular order) what he considers the best poems received over
+editor put together (in no particular order) what he considered the best poems received

 The poems in the two selections, whether written by people prominent or almost unknown,